Get insider access

 In the end, there is no significant difference between microwaves when it comes to heating food evenly.
 None of them are that good at it, and the heating performance depends on what you're heating, how much of it there is, and the container you're using.
 By the way, this includes inverter microwaves.
 We looked into the latest microwave technology and found that it offers no improvement over the standard old microwave, despite what the manufacturer might be advertising.
 If you want to know more, check out our investigation into inverter microwaves.

-So, there isn't a best countertop microwave.
-You can pretty much get whatever one you like.
-Instead of our usual recommendations, below you'll find some examples of good-value microwaves, sorted by size and features.
+So, you can get pretty much any microwave with the features you want.
+Instead of our usual recommendations, below, you'll find some examples of good-value microwaves, sorted by size and features.
 However, your best value option might be the model that matches your kitchen or the one on sale near you.
 Sensor cooking and a mute function aren't standard for all microwaves; otherwise, most resemble each other in features and performance.

 Over-the-range microwaves can be a good option if you need a big cooking chamber or just want to save counter space.
 We also have a roundup of good-value over-the-range microwaves.
-If any of your other kitchen appliances need an upgrade, we recommend the best blenders and the best toasters.
+If any of your other kitchen appliances need an upgrade, check out our picks for blenders and air fryers.

 1. Best Value Countertop Microwave

-The Toshiba EM131A5C-BS is a good value option if you're looking for the best countertop microwave.
-This mid-sized option heats food very quickly.
+The Toshiba EM131A5C-BS is the best countertop microwave if you're looking for good value.
+This medium-sized option heats food fast.
+It has a steam sensor, so some programs will have the microwave detect steam and automatically adjust the cooking time, meaning you don't have to manually input your food's weight or a cook time.
+You can mute the controls to avoid the beeping noise when you press a button and at the end of a cycle.
 Like basically all microwaves, its controls include quick-start buttons and modes like defrost and 'Popcorn.'
-It also has a steam sensor, so some programs have the model detect steam and automatically adjust the cooking time.
-You can mute the controls to avoid the beeping noise when you press a button and at the end of a cycle.
+The light inside makes it easy to see into the cooking chamber when it's running.

 The door opens with a handle, and if you prefer the look or find a button easier to wipe clean, you might like the Panasonic NN-SN67HS.
 It's slightly more expensive but has similar features and a button-open door.